amagallo/amagallo/README.md

 - Integrated advanced **remainder algorithms** specific for Mersenne-like numbers
 - Used **balanced trees** as array substitutes to achieve logarithmic-time access

-> *“This project brought me close to the edge where theory meets implementation — making number theory executable, and purity performant.”*

 ### 🧠 Human Connectome Analysis
 - Analyzed **effective connectivity** using Rolls & Deco’s resting-state algorithm
 - Processed HCP S1200 data and parcellated brain maps using the extended HCPex atlas (180×2 ROIs)
 - Extracted both **resting-state** and **task-related** networks
 - Axial **visualization** of connectomes, aligned with dynamic fluctuations in functional connectivity

-> *“Connectome modeling taught me how even chaotic systems leave mathematical fingerprints — and that those fingerprints tell stories.”*

 ### ⛏ Mining Game Programming